CarXTechnologies/dro-map-uploader/PUBLISHING.md

 file reaches it, and the list is how you would otherwise select it.

 > [!IMPORTANT]
 > If your list already fails to load, you have a fileless mod on the account.
-Remove it with **Delete…** and enter
+Remove it with **Delete publication…** and enter
 > its id — that path deliberately does not need the list, see [Deleting an item](#deleting-an-item).

 ### The item list is refreshed through SyncUserCreations